-I&M (AEP) Receives IURC Approval to Slash Energy Efficiency Programs (2021)
+I&M (AEP) Slashes Energy Efficiency Programs with the Blessing of the IURC (2021)

 Energy efficiency is the least cost resource to meet our energy needs.
 Furthermore, energy efficiency is the best mechanism to make energy bills more affordable, improve public health, reduce carbon and other toxic emissions, protect the quality of our environment, and create and support local jobs which cannot be outsourced.
 Since 1974, CAC has worked tirelessly to educate the public, regulators, and policy makers on the value of energy efficiency

 On August 3, 2020, Indiana Michigan Power (I&M, a subsidiary of American Electric Power (AEP)) and the Office of Utility Consumer Counselor (OUCC) filed a settlement before the Indiana Utility Regulatory Commission (IURC) in I&M’s most recent three-year energy efficiency plan, also called demand side management, or DSM.
 The settlement was filed in IURC Cause No. 45285.